 There is an exercise at the end of this piece

 Berkeley, CA, 1969.
 I had never been late for work before, from age 10 as assistant to my first dance teacher, Karl Heinrich, to this moment.
-But for the past couple of weeks, I have been working long days and nights, driven by the deadlines and details of organizing the first program between the Jewish community Center in Oakland, and a center for economic opportunity for inner city students.
+But for the past couple of weeks, I had been working long days and nights, driven by the deadlines and details of organizing the first program between the Jewish community Center in Oakland, and a center for economic opportunity for inner city students.
 Blazing through morning bathroom rituals, grabbing whatever clothes I can excavate from the heap on the chair and floor, maneuvering the 22-minute freeway drive to the Fruitvale exit, a myriad of scripts runs through my head to explain to my boss Peg, why I am late.

 Breathless, I run into her in the front office and hear myself blurt out: I overslept.
 Oh no!
 Overslept?
 How lame.
 I wait for admonishment.
 Instead, she casually utters, Oh, you must have needed it, smiles, and moves along.
 Little do I know that this benign exchange would turn out to be one of the defining moments of the politically transformative era I was living in in Berkeley, California in the late 1960s: Urgency and humanity could productively coexist in the workplace.

 Early on in my three years under what I have come to call Peg Roger’s SuperVision, she said to me: I’ll let you go to the edge, but I’ll always catch you before you fall off.
-She once let me fire my entire four-member winter camp staff the night before camp began, so I could experience what it meant to make unwise decisions.
+She once let me fire my entire four-member winter camp staff the night before camp began, so I could experience what it meant to make unwise, ego-driven decisions.
 That night, through thoughtful, nonjudgmental questioning, she helped me understand how I got there and what I might have done differently.
 Then through the strong relationships she had built with the quartet before I had arrived on the job, she helped me recruit them back.
 The next morning, humbled to my bones, we began again.

 Throughout my life, I have called on the lessons I learned from Peg Rogers.
 She taught me the importance of asking people questions anchored in the intention of helping them become their highest selves, as she consistently did with me.
 It’s a practice that has become a bedrock of my coaching work.
 She blurred artificial lines between boss, mentor and friend, offering her authentic self to me, and coaxing my hidden self toward visibility.